SGM Herbert A. Friedman (Ret.)

 FELO Leaflet J224

 This 21 September 1944 Australian FELO leaflet was distributed to Melanesia and the Netherlands East Indies.
 The front depicts a drawing of Mt Fuji and a thank-you note supposedly sent from Japanese prisoners of war to one of the Allied officers who looked after them in Finschhafen.
 The all-text back encourages Japanese soldiers to avoid useless deaths by surrendering now so that they can serve their country in the future.
-The long text is:
+The June 1944 letter from the prisoners in English and Japanese says:

 Officers and Men of the Japanese Forces